fjcloud/transcript-app/README.md

 1. Click **"Start Recording"** to begin capturing audio
 2. Click **"Stop Recording"** when finished
 3. Review the recording using the playback controls
-4. Select the audio language from the dropdown (or leave as "Auto-detect")
+4. Select the output language from the dropdown (or leave as "Auto-detect" to keep original language)
 5. Click **"Transcribe Audio"** to get the transcription

 ### Uploading Files

 1. Click **"Choose WAV File"**
 2. Select a WAV file from your computer
-3. Select the audio language from the dropdown (or leave as "Auto-detect")
+3. Select the output language from the dropdown (or leave as "Auto-detect" to keep original language)
 4. Click **"Transcribe Audio"** to get the transcription

-### Language Selection
+### Output Language Selection

-The application supports selecting the source language of your audio for more accurate transcription:
+The application allows you to control the language of the transcription output:
-- **Auto-detect**: Let Whisper automatically detect the language
+- **Auto-detect (default)**: Transcribes audio in its original spoken language
-- **Specific language**: Choose from 15+ supported languages including English, French, Spanish, German, Chinese, Japanese, and more
+- **Specific language**: Forces transcription/translation to a specific language from 15+ supported languages including English, French, Spanish, German, Chinese, Japanese, and more

-Selecting the correct language helps avoid automatic translation and ensures the transcription is in the original language.
+**Note**: The audio's spoken language is automatically detected.
+The language selection controls the output language of the transcription.
+For example, if you have French audio and select "English", the transcription will be translated to English.

 ### Viewing Results